THE Da Nang to Marble Mountains Day Trip Guide No One Should Miss

 For budget-savvy travelers, the local bus is the way to go.
 Bus number 1 (the yellow bus that runs between Danang and Hoi An) can be taken from Da Nang’s Central Bus Station (Bến Xe Trung Tâm Đà Nẵng near Han Market).
 Keep in mind this one can get quite crowded during peak hours.

-Once inside Marble Mountains, exploration can only be done on foot.
+Once inside Marble Mountains, exploration can only be done on foot and following the signs.

 Other Activities in the Area

-Some of the activities you can enjoy in the area are mostly outdoors, and range from shopping to walks in the nature, visiting other nearby mountains near Thuy Son, the village or the beach.
+But there are also some other things to do in the area.
+These are mostly outdoors, and range from shopping to walks in the nature, visiting the nearby village or the beach.

 🐉 Shopping